auth0/lock/README.md

 ##### Hidden field

 To specify a hidden field use: `type: "hidden"`.
-The `value` property is required.
+Both the `value` and `name` properties are required.

 ```js
 var options = {